jweisbaum/weather-data-automation/README.md

 These scripts and data sources are meant to help ocean navigators prepare for offshore races.

 # Contents
+## server.py
+This runs locally on your Windows machine on port 8080 (not on Docker).
+Submitting a GET request to the server returns a bunch of information about your boat such as COG, SOG, LAT, LON, etc. The information comes from the Expedition DLL so you must be running Expedition.
+This enables anyone with Expedition to build custom apps accessible over their local wifi.

 ## scripts/expedition_to_kml.py
 Finds the last entry of your expedition log for your boat and generates a KML file to view in Google Earth.